smartems/smartems/docs/sources/auth/auth-proxy.md

 ## Full walk through using Docker.

-For this example, we use the official smartEMS docker image available at [Docker Hub](https://hub.docker.com/r/grafana/grafana/)
+For this example, we use the official smartEMS docker image available at [Docker Hub](https://hub.docker.com/r/smartems/smartems/)

-* Create a file `grafana.ini` with the following contents
+* Create a file `smartems.ini` with the following contents

 ```bash
 [users]